TestyDungeon/fps-game/README.md

 A gameplay-focused FPS prototype built in Unity, has fast-paced movement and combat systems combined with RPG-style progression.

+The idea behind combat loop was to force the player to get closer to the enemy.
+The player can get health and ammo from the enemies only after they enter a "stagger" state and the player uses melee to finish them off.
+This discourages the player from playing safely, instead, pushing them forward.

-It is focused on the design and implemention of interconnected gameplay systems, including a custom character controller, dynamic gravity, combat mechanics, and player progression.
+It includes a custom character controller, dynamic gravity, combat mechanics, and player progression.

 Built using C# with an emphasis on modular and extensible architecture.